nebari-dev/nebari-docs/docs/docs/references/container-sources.md

 Deploying Nebari in this fashion eliminates significant supply chain surface-area, but requires identifying all containers used by Nebari.

 The following configurations demonstrate how to specify a private repo denoted by the string `[PRIVATE_REPO]`.

+**Note:** Authorization tokens are used in the examples below.
+It is important for administrators to understand the expiration policy of these tokens, because the Nebari k8s cluster may in some cases need to **use these tokens to pull container images at any time during run-time operation**.

 ### Set ECR as default container registry mirror